Sinan81/foreman-vagrant/README.md

 * Next, make sure to install necessary vagrant plugins.
 Simply run `install_vagrant_plugins.sh` script first.
 No need to run it with `sudo`.
 * If you see `mount.vboxfs .... command not found` error, simply re-do `vagrant up theforeman.example.com` and similarly for other VMs.
 Installation will work fine.
 * It is fine if vboxguest-additions update within VMs partially fail or a different version than the host vbox version.
 In my experience, the setup still works just fine.
+* Rebooting of the machines won't work due to a kernel panic.
+So you might want to save the state of VMs

 ### Installing Foreman and Puppet Agent on Multiple VMs Using Vagrant and VirtualBox
 Automatically install and configure Foreman, the open source infrastructure life-cycle management tool, and multiple Puppet Agent VMs using Vagrant and VirtualBox.
 Project is part of my blog post, [Installing Foreman and Puppet Agent on Multiple VMs Using Vagrant and VirtualBox](http://wp.me/p1RD28-1nb).